 You’re indecisive about a domain name and it’s holding you back: You can always change your domain.
 But you can’t get back time – and time wasted could mean another month in a job you don’t love.

 On the other hand, this is when you should not consider using your first and last name:

-- Your name is difficult to spell or pronounce: You don’t want people having a difficult time finding you (that’s lost money).
+- Your name is difficult to spell or pronounce: You don’t want people having a difficult time finding you (That’s lost money).

 - You want the option to eventually sell your site: Even if you don’t think it will come up, it’s still a good idea to consider this.
 An url attached to your persona is going to be a hard sell, to say the least.

 - You plan on changing your name: Whether you just don’t like your name and plan on changing it one day or want to take your spouses’ last name when you get married, it’s just a hassle to change things over.

-There are plenty of people who have used their first and last names as a domain name, like:
+There are plenty of people who use their first and last name as a domain name, like:

 Their business revolves around their online persona, so it’s a great fit.
 In the end, the decision is yours – and there’s no right or wrong answer.
 Now that we’ve addressed that, we can go onto how to choose a domain name that you’ll love.

-How to Choose a Domain Name in 5 Simple Steps
+How to Choose a Domain Name in 7 Simple Steps

 I’m going to walk you through exactly the process I used to pick Unsettle as my domain name in under an hour.
 It’s simple, and I’ve condensed it into seven steps just for you.